Turkish involvement in the Syrian civil war: Cross-border confrontations

-2023: Death of ISIS leader
+Death of ISIS leader

-On 30 April 2023, Turkish President Recep Tayyip Erdoğan announced that the Turkish National Intelligence Organization had allegedly tracked down and killed ISIS leader Abu al-Hussein al-Husseini al-Qurashi the previous day, on 29 April.

-Turkish media reported that the operation occurred at Jindires, in a region controlled by Turkish-backed rebel groups, in which Abu al-Hussein detonated his suicide vest to avoid being captured.
-However, the United States could not verify claims by Turkey that its forces killed Abu al-Hussein al-Husseini al-Qurashi.

-In August ISIS said Quraishi was killed during clashes with the Tahrir al-Sham(HTS), whom it accused to be agents of Turkish intelligence.
-The United States believes the HTS is behind the killing despite the latter's denials.
+On 30 April 2023, Erdoğan announced that the Turkish National Intelligence Organization had tracked down and killed ISIS leader Abu al-Hussein al-Husseini al-Qurashi the previous day, but the United States could not verify claims by Turkey that its forces killed al-Qurashi.
+Turkish media reported that the operation occurred at Jindires, in a region controlled by Turkish-backed rebel groups, in which al-Qurashi detonated his suicide vest to avoid being captured.
+In August 2023, ISIS said al-Qurashi was killed during clashes with Hay'at Tahrir al-Sham (HTS), whom it accused of being Turkish agents.
+The United States believes the HTS was behind the killing despite the latter's denials.

 International collaboration

 NATO schism

-In late 2019, there were signs of a schism between Turkey and other NATO members, in which NATO was seen as effectively "powerless" to manage Turkish interventions and the Turkish government is aware that NATO does not hold much leverage.
-Furthermore, US President Trump, as well as US military and diplomatic officials, has cited the NATO membership of Turkey as a key reason that the United States can not be involved in the conflict between the Turkish and Syrian Kurdish forces.
-Meanwhile, due to Turkey's strategic position between Europe and the Middle East, the NATO alliance members are in a situation where they have limited themselves to relatively muted criticism.
+In late 2019, there were signs of a schism between Turkey and other NATO members, in which the Turkish government was aware that NATO did not hold much leverage in regards to Turkish interventions.
+Furthermore, United States President Trump, as well as U.S. military and diplomatic officials, has cited the NATO membership of Turkey as a key reason that the U.S. cannot be involved in the conflict between the Turkish and Syrian Kurdish forces.
+Meanwhile, due to Turkey's strategic position between Europe and the Middle East, the NATO alliance members have limited themselves to relatively muted criticism.

-At the NATO summit in London in December 2019, President Emmanuel Macron of France highlighted major differences with Turkey over the definition of terrorism, and said there was little chance this aspect of the conflict could be resolved positively.
-Macron criticized Turkey strongly for fighting against groups who had been allied with France and the West in fighting terrorism.
+Numerous issues in resolving the conflict emerged at the 2019 London NATO summit.
+President Emmanuel Macron of France highlighted major differences with Turkey over the definition of terrorism, and said there was little chance this aspect of the conflict could be resolved positively.
+Macron criticized Turkey for fighting against groups who had been allied with France and the West in fighting terrorism.

-Numerous issues in resolving the conflict emerged at the NATO summit in London.
 Turkey proposed a safe zone where Syrian refugees could be relocated, but this idea did not receive support from all parties.
-One professed "exclusive" press report claimed that prior to the NATO Summit, there was a meeting at 10 Downing Street of the leaders of France, the UK, Germany and Turkey.
-One key point that emerged that the Western countries insisted that refugees could only be relocated voluntarily.
 Meanwhile, there were concerns in NATO about Turkey's growing closeness with Russia.

-Erdogan claimed that a four-way summit on Syria was scheduled to occur in Turkey in February 2020, to include Turkey, Germany, the UK and France.